-ID Risk driver Description Potential impact Timefram e Direct/ Indirec t Likelihoo d Magnitud e of impact BMF0 3 Cap and trade schemes of the domestic market against the international market, as such measures would lead to higher costs in the operations of the companies affected, and could eventually have some sort of impact on the value and liquidity of their shares.
-This consideration is based on risk analysis of BM&FBOVESPA's trades in congruence with the likely political and regulatory developments of impacts of climate change on the global market.
-On a national scale, a trend is observed toward carbon pricing through various mechanisms, with a clearer interest in market pricing mechanisms either on a state or national level.
+ID Risk driver Description Potential impact Timefram e Direct/ Indirec t Likelihoo d Magnitud e of impact regulatory government fees and taxes on GHG emissions may result in changing the competitiveness of the domestic market against the international market, as such measures would lead to higher costs in the operations of the companies affected, and could eventually have some sort of impact on the value and liquidity of their shares.
+In addition, even not being a significant polluter, BM&FBOVESPA can also have targets under a scheme similar to the CRC (carbon reduction committee), from the UK, which is focused on service-based companies.
+These targets would unavoidably imply in direct increase of operational costs.
+This BFM0 3 Cap and trade schemes This consideration is based on risk and trades in congruence with the likely political and regulatory developments of impacts of climate change on the global market.
+On a national scale, a trend is observed toward carbon pricing through various mechanisms, with a clear Reduced demand for goods/service s 1-5 years Indirect (Client) About as likely as not Medium

+ID Risk driver Description Potential impact Timefram e Direct/ Indirec t Likelihoo d Magnitud e of impact interest in evaluating the feasibility of market pricing mechanisms either on a state or national level.
 These markets are necessarily tied to a binding target, as stipulated in São Paulo State laws and in the national Law No. 12.187/2009 - National Policy on Climate Change (PNMC), although the obligatoriness of a national target is still under debate.
-An eventual imposition of regulatory targets for emissions Reduced demand for goods/service s 1-5 years Indirect (Client) More likely than not Medium

-ID Risk driver Description Potential impact Timefram e Direct/ Indirec t Likelihoo d Magnitud e of impact reduction may result in changing the competitiveness of the domestic market against the international market, if not well implemented.
+An eventual imposition of regulatory targets for emissions reduction may result in changing the competitiveness of the domestic market against the international market, if not well implemented.
 In that case, measures could lead to higher costs in the operations of the companies affected, and could eventually have some sort of impact on the value and liquidity of their shares.

-Please describe (i) the potential financial implications of the risk before taking action; (ii) the methods you are using to manage this risk; and (iii) the costs associated with these actions
+Please describe (i) the potential financial implications of the risk before taking action; (ii) the methods you are using to manage this risk and (iii) the costs associated with these actions